No More Heroes PAL variant cover.

 Gameplay can be sliced neatly into two sections: the fight stages, and working to get to the fight stages.
 You heard me.
 Each fight requires you to pay an entry fee, and to get an entry fee you first have to work a menial job which unlocks assassination missions where you can get more money.

 The working segments allow you to roam Santa Destroy at your leisure: shopping, working out, dumpster diving.
 This whole side of the game has you building to your next fight, which is kind of a cool feature.
 It’s also the most divisive part of the game, since the open world is a bit of a pain to get around in, the dumpster diving is kind of pointless, and the part-time job mini-games are sometimes lame.
-Worse yet, if you fail a job or a mission, you have to drive all the way back on your turbo powered scooter just to try again.
+Worse yet, if you fail a job or a mission, you have to drive all the way back on your turbo-powered scooter just to try again.

 The missions are where the real gameplay happens.
 There’s a lot of variance here, but the typical formula sees you cutting your way through hordes of disposable goons before you finally make your way to the boss.
-The game has a habit of going off script, but that’s your basic setup.
+The game has a habit of going off-script, but that’s your basic setup.

 STRAWBERRY ON THE SHORTCAKE

 The combat is fairly interesting, if only because it’s unconventional.
 At its core, it’s very simple.
-You can angle your Wii Remote up or down to hold the beam katana high and low, then you just mash A in the direction of your target.
+You can angle your Wii Remote up or down to hold the beam katana high and low, and then you just mash A in the direction of your target.
 That may sound lame, but layered on top of this is a headbutt that stuns opponents and allows you to perform a wide, wide repertoire of suplexes on them.
 You can also block and counter-attack, jump slash, charge your blade, and there are a growing number of beam katanas that all handle differently.

 It’s actually quite dense, and that sometimes works against the game.
 Was there a tutorial?
 If so, I skipped it.
 I’ve played through this game at least four times, so I know all the fundamentals, but this time I didn’t realize you could dodge with the d-pad until — and I’m not exaggerating here — the second-to-last fight.